Ukraine says Russian drones hit NATO member Romania, Bucharest denies report | Law-Order

 - Ukraine

-Ukraine said on Monday Russian drones detonated on the territory of NATO member Romania during an overnight air strike on Ukrainian port infrastructure on the Danube River, but Bucharest denied its territory was hit.
-Reuters could not independently verify either account.
+Ukraine said on Monday Russian drones had detonated on the territory of NATO member Romania during an overnight air strike on a Ukrainian port across the Danube River, but Bucharest denied its territory had been hit.
+Reuters could not independently verify either account, a rare report of stray weapons from the war in Ukraine hitting a neighbouring member of the Western military alliance.

 Nikolenko published a photo showing flames of an explosion visible from across a river.
 Reuters could not immediately verify the vantage point of the image.
 The Romanian Defence Ministry said Romania was not hit.

-"The ministry of defence categorically denies information from the public space regarding a so-called overnight situation during which Russian drones would have fallen in Romania's national territory."
+"The ministry of defence categorically denies information from the public space regarding a so-called overnight situation during which Russian drones would have fallen in Romania's national territory," it said.
 "At no time did Russia's means of attack generate direct military threats on Romanian national territory or waters."

+Daniela Tanase, whose house in the Romanian village of Plauru overlooks Ukraine's Izmail port across the river, said she was not aware of explosions on the Romanian bank but could not say for certain.
+"We heard the drones, the booms and the air defence systems across the river," she told Reuters by telephone.
+"We saw a light in the distance from our window, it was raining last night."

 NATO has a collective defence commitment under which the military alliance considers an attack on one ally to be an attack on all allies.
 Ukrainian lawmaker Oksana Savchuk told Ukrainian television that she believed the Romanian denial could be part of an effort by NATO to prevent a slide into a direct war with Russia.